 The Plan was established to assist METRO's full-time non-union employees to defer unused vacation hours into retirement savings for future use.
-Full-time non-union employees can participate in the Plan after eight years of service on their anniversary date.
+Full-time non-union employees could participate in the Plan after eight years of service on their anniversary date.
 The Plan became effective for full-time non-union employees on January 1, 2002 and was amended and restated as of January 1, 2009.
 Effective January 1, 2016, the Plan was frozen for new entrants.
-After December 31, 2015, existing participants can no longer contribute except when a request for contribution was made to METRO's human resources before December 31, 2015.
-Terminated employees can remain in the Plan but can no longer contribute to their account.
+After December 31, 2015, existing participants can no longer contribute except when a request for contribution was made to METRO's Human Resources before December 31, 2015.

-The following table presents information of Plan participants during plan years ended December 31, 2021 and 2020:
+The following table presents information of Plan participants during plan years ended December 31, 2022 and 2021:

-Participants 2021 2020
+Participants 2022 2021

-Participants - January 1st 110 111
+Participants - January 1st 98 110

-Less: Terminated participants who removed funds (12) (1)
+Less: Terminated participants who removed funds (5) (12)

-Participants - December 31st 98 110
+Participants - December 31st 93 98